fledge-power/fledge-north-s2opcua/README.md

 ## Building

-Building this plugin requires that dependancies are available in a specified relative location in the file system.
+Building this plugin requires that dependencies are available in a specified relative location in the file system.
 The `DEV_ROOT` variable may be set to any local folder.
 For example:

 ```sh
 export DEV_ROOT=~/dev
 mkdir -p ${DEV_ROOT}
 ```

-### Automated dependancies build
+### Automated dependencies build

 All commands shown below are automated in the script `requirements.sh`.